Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Parameterization in terms of Partial Correlations

 \subsection{Multiple Unmeasured Confounders}

 The assumption that the unmeasured confounder $U$ is one-dimensional has kept the algebra tractable thus far.
 In order to obtain a bias formula for multiple confounders, a generalization of Proposition~\ref{lem:objective} and more sensitivity parameters are required.
-Such extensions are explored in Section~\ref{app:multiple-confounders} of the Supplementary Material.
+Such extensions are explored in the Appendix~\ref{app:multiple-confounders}.

 Alternatively, we may view Proposition~\ref{lem:objective} as providing an upper bound on $|\beta_{Y\sim D\vert X,Z} - \beta_{Y\sim D\vert X,Z,U}|$ that can be immediately generalized to multi-dimensional $U$ as stated in the next result.
 Heuristically, this is because the confounding effects of several unmeasured variables can partly cancel each other; see \citet[sec.\ 4.5]{ch}.
-To our knowledge, this result is first obtained by \citet{hosman}; we simplify their proof substantially using the $R^2$-calculus in the Supplementary Material~\ref{sec:proofs-sec2}.
+To our knowledge, this result is first obtained by \citet{hosman}.

 \begin{proposition} Let $U$ be a random vector.
 Then,